 Understanding numerals and solving problems

-enjoy activities which involve counting and packing, as well as helping those who are less experienced than themselves.
+Children often enjoy activities which involve counting and packing, as well as helping those who are less experienced than themselves.

-include a range of numbers and make selected mistakes to see if children can demonstrate and explain solutions.
+Adults could include a range of numbers and make selected mistakes to see if children can demonstrate and explain solutions.

 This is a problem-solving story for an adult with a large or small group of children.
 Owl has a pictorial packing list with the numbers of various things he needs to take away with him on a visit to his aunty for a few days.
 He has got lots of all the things, but he needs help reading the numbers on his list and counting the right amounts into his travel bag.
 He keeps making mistakes which he